Transition to Thema: what you need to know

 The timeline for this transition is designed to minimise disruptions:

-From early December, TitlePage will start mapping BIC to Thema on ingestion where Thema is not also provided.
+TitlePage mapped BIC to Thema on ingestion where Thema is not also provided.

-Booksellers can start receiving both Thema and BIC categories for all records within ONIX 3.0 data feeds or web services.
+Booksellers started receiving both Thema and BIC categories for all records within ONIX 3.0 data feeds or web services.

-The APA could provide direct translation services for Publishers for their internal backlist.
+The APA can provide direct translation services for Publishers for their internal backlist.
 Contact the APA to discuss.

 TitlePage transitions to Thema as primary subject classification scheme for search and segmentation, with native Thema highly encouraged but BIC still mandatory.

-February 2025*: 12 months past the BIC obsolescence date, Thema is the primary classification scheme on TitlePage, and BIC is no longer required for Publishers providing native Thema.
+July 2026*: 29 months past the BIC obsolescence date, Thema is the primary classification scheme on TitlePage, and BIC is no longer required for Publishers providing native Thema.
+Thema is now mandatory for all records.

 *This milestone could be delayed if there was still apparent legacy need for comprehensive BIC